Shadowfita/ntlm-server/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new feature branch (`git checkout -b feature-name`).